microsoft/LightGBM/docs/Parameters.md

   * specific categorical features
   * Use number for index, e.g. `categorical_feature=0,1,2` means column_0, column_1 and column_2 are categorical features.
   * Add a prefix `name:` for column name, e.g. `categorical_feature=name:c1,c2,c3` means c1, c2 and c3 are categorical features.
-  * Note: Only support categorical with `int` type.
+  * Note: Only support categorical with `int` type (Note: the negative values will be treated as Missing values).
 Index start from `0`.
 And it doesn't count the label column.
 * `predict_raw_score`, default=`false`, type=bool, alias=`raw_score`,`is_predict_raw_score`
   * only used in prediction task
   * Set to `true` will only predict the raw scores.